Common Problems with the BMW 5 Series

 Timing Chain

 Unfortunately, even though the timing chain in the M47/N47 engine was originally described as maintenance free, this part is known to suffer from sudden snaps, which will render your engine useless.
-Be sure to check that your BMW 5 series has a full service that details the reviews and inspections that have been carried on this part.
+Be sure to check that your BMW 5 series has a full service history that details the reviews and inspections that have been carried on this part.

 The BMW 5 series is a good car and is perfect for a family vehicle when you want to combine good engineering with ride quality and prestige.
 With a decent fuel economy and enough space in the back to accommodate holiday travel this is a great choice of second hand car.
 And of course, you’ve got the famous manufacturer’s mark on the front.